-An employer’s insurer will deny a claim if it disagrees with an employee’s claim for workers’ compensation benefits, or there is a dispute as to the nature and extent of benefits payable to an employee.
+An employer’s insurer will deny a claim if it disagrees with an injured worker about their workers’ compensation medical or wage loss benefits or if there is a dispute as to the nature and extent of benefits payable to an employee.
 It is atypical for an insurer to reverse their denial without formal litigation.
 To begin what is essentially an appeal of the insurer’s denial, your attorney will file an Employee’s Claim Petition with the Office of Administrative Hearings, Workers’ Compensation Division.

-Through the filing of the petition, your attorney will also send notification to all third parties that may have a financial interest in the resolution of your claim.
-Third parties, also known as intervenors, most commonly include medical providers that have provided you care and treatment for your claimed injuries, major medical insurance companies that may have paid medical expenses for your claimed injuries, unemployment and short-term/long-term disability carriers.
+Through the filing of the workers’ compensation claim petition, your attorney will also send notification to all third parties that may have a financial interest in the resolution of your claim.
+Third parties, also known as intervenors, most commonly include medical providers that have provided you with care and treatment for your work-related injuries, major medical insurance companies that may have paid medical expenses for your claimed injuries, unemployment, and short-term/long-term disability carriers.

-In their answer, a legal representative for the employer and insurer will provide their basis for the denial and may submit any adverse medical reports they have obtained through the course of their initial investigation into your claim.
+In their answer, a legal representative for the employer and insurer will provide their basis for the denial and may submit any adverse medical evidence reports they have obtained through the course of their initial investigation into your claim.
 During this phase, defense counsel may notify you and your attorney of their intention to have you undergo an Independent Medical Evaluation (IME).

 Both your attorney and opposing counsel will request and review your medical records.
-Both attorneys will also review any claims that were previously filed on your behalf with the Workers’ Compensation Division, any relevant personnel records and/or your employment file, wage records and/or tax records, in addition to any relevant disability or retirement files (i.e., social security, PERA, MSRS, etc.).
+Both attorneys will also review any claims that were previously filed on your behalf with the Workers’ Compensation Division, any relevant personnel records and/or your employment file, wage information, and/or tax records, in addition to any relevant disability or retirement files (i.e., social security, PERA, MSRS, etc.).

-Prior to any hearing, defense counsel will likely require you to provide oral testimony by deposition.

-The time between the initial filing of the claim petition and the hearing, The Office of Administrative Hearings will require settlement conferences and pretrial conferences where settlement of the issues will be explored, and the disputes will be further clarified.The parties may also use the time prior to hearing to participate in a formal mediation of the disputed claims.
+Prior to any hearing, defense counsel will likely require you to present testimony by deposition.
+In the time between the initial filing of the claim petition and the hearing, the Office of Administrative Hearings will require settlement conferences and pretrial conferences where the settlement of the issues will be explored, and the disputes will be further clarified.The parties may use the time prior to the hearing to participate in a formal mediation of the disputed claims.

-If you are an injured worker and feel that your workers’ compensation case was wrongfully denied or you have been improperly compensated, contact Meuser, Yackley & Rowland, P.A. to request a free, confidential consultation with one of our many skilled attorneys for more information on filing your formal claim.
+If you are an injured worker and feel that your workers’ compensation claim was wrongfully denied or you have been improperly compensated, contact Meuser, Yackley & Rowland, P.A. to request a free, confidential consultation with one of our many skilled attorneys for more information on filing your formal claim petition.
 Contact us today.